palantus/mscp/README.md

 ## Reserved URL parameters:
 - accessKey: used when securing (som parts of) the server with access keys
 - responseType: can be used to set response type to XML instead of JSON

+## CORS

+You can enable CORS by setting ''allowedOrigins'' in ''setup.json'' to the domains that should be allowed.